Table of Contents

-One of the most clear-cut and powerful benefits of data intelligence for business is the fact that it empowers the user to squeeze every last drop of value from their data.
+One of the most clear-cut and powerful benefits of smart data analytics for businesses is the fact that it empowers the user to squeeze every last drop of value from their data.

-In a digital business landscape where new data is created at a rapid rate, understanding which insights and metrics hold real value is a minefield.
+In a digital commercial landscape where new data is created rapidly, understanding which insights and metrics hold real value is a minefield.
 With so much information and such little time, intelligent data analytics can seem like an impossible feat.

 We’ve touched on this subject throughout this post, but enhanced data quality is such a powerful benefit that it’s worth exploring in its own right.
 To put this notion into a practical perspective, it’s important to consider the core features and functions of modern BI dashboards:

-- Non-restricted data access: Typically, cutting-edge data intelligence dashboards are accessible across a broad range of mobile devices for non-restricted 24/7 access to essential trends, metrics, and insights.
+- Non-restricted data access: Typically, a cutting-edge data dashboard is accessible across a broad range of mobile devices for non-restricted 24/7 access to essential trends, metrics, and insights.
 This makes it possible to make informed data-driven decisions anytime, anywhere, increasing productivity in the process.

-- Organizational inclusion: The accessible, seamless functionality of BI tools means that you don’t have to be technically-minded to reap the rewards of data intelligence.
-As it’s possible to customize each dashboard to the specific needs of your user with ease and extract meaningful insights from a wealth of dynamic KPIs, everyone within the organization can improve their direct performance with data analytics—something that will benefit the entire organization enormously.
+- Organizational inclusion: The accessible, seamless functionality of BI tools means that you don’t have to be technically minded to reap the rewards of smart data management.
+As it’s possible to customize each dashboard to your user's specific needs with ease and extract meaningful insights from a wealth of dynamic KPIs, everyone within the organization can improve their direct outcomes and abilities with data analytics—something that will benefit the entire organization enormously.
 Today’s dashboards are inclusive and improve the overall value of your organization’s data.

-- Data storytelling capabilities: Our brains are wired to absorb compelling narratives.
-If you’re able to tell an inspiring, relevant story with your data, you can deliver vital information in a way that resonates with your audience, whether it’s employees or external stakeholders.
-Intelligence dashboards make data storytelling widely accessible.
-Here are some practical data storytelling examples that prove the narrative-forming power of BI dashboards.
+- Data storytelling capabilities: If you can tell an inspiring, relevant story with your data, you can deliver vital information in a way that resonates with your audience, whether it’s employees or external stakeholders.
+Smart dashboards make data storytelling widely accessible.
+Here are some practical data storytelling examples that prove the narrative-forming power of these tools.

 Last but certainly not least in our definitive rubdown of BI benefits, we’re going to consider how BI-centric reports can assist performance management.

-By gaining centralized access to performance-based KPIs, it’s easy to identify trends in productivity, compare relevant metrics, and hone in on the individual performance.
-In doing so, you can catalyze the success of your business in a big way.
+By gaining centralized access to ability or results-based KPIs, it’s easy to identify trends in productivity, compare relevant metrics, and hone in on individual outcomes.
+In doing so, you can catalyze the success of your organization in a big way.
 To put this into perspective, we’re going to look at human resources and employee performance management.

 In many ways, your employees are the lifeblood of your entire organization.
 If the talent within your organization is suffering, your business will, too.
 Keeping your staff engaged and motivated is vital.

-Role or department aside, if your employees are invested in their work, each other, and the core company mission, your business will continue to thrive.
-But how can reporting business intelligence software help with employee engagement and motivation?
+Role or department aside, if your employees are invested in their work, each other, and the core mission, your company will continue to thrive.
+But how can reporting business intelligence software assist with employee engagement and motivation?

-By gaining access to dynamic visual data based on the individual as well as collective employee performance, it’s possible to offer training as well as support to your staff where needed, while implementing leader boards to inspire everyone to work to the best of their abilities.
+By gaining access to dynamic visual data based on individual and collective employee consistency, it’s possible to offer training and support to your staff where needed, while implementing leaderboards to inspire everyone to work to the best of their abilities.